 - PREA with a total of 45 standards

-- DOC with a total of 89 standards
+- DOC with a total of 123 standards

-- LHS with total of 41 standards

-- Federal United States Marshall's Audit.
+- Federal United States Marshall's Audit

 In addition, the Safety and Standards Officer is to ensure the safety and security of the Jail which includes staff and offenders.
 The Safety and Standards Officer serves as the PREA Compliance Manager for Meherrin River Regional Jail.
 The Safety and Standards Officer works very closely with the Captain of Security, who is the PREA Coordinator and with the Administrative Investigator, who serves as the PREA Investigator for the Jail.
-The Safety and Standards Department has to ensure that all employees, volunteers and contractors undergo a thorough background check prior to being allowed to come inside the Jail to work, or participate in any programs to include Religion, and GED Classes.
 Meherrin River Regional Jail has a ZERO TOLERANCE for all forms of sexual abuse and sexual harassment against staff and/or offenders.